-MHEA is a student led organization that promotes awareness of mental health issues such as depression, anxiety, and stress among high school students in India.
-We aim to do this by conducting workshops that follow a peer to student model.
-Our volunteers will attend high schools and conduct discussions on these issues and equip attending students with strategies to identify symptoms, avert escalation of the issue, and help themselves or a friend in need.
+MHEA is a student led organization that aims to spread awareness for and destigmatize various mental health issues that middle school and high school students experience across the globe.
+To do this, we conduct workshops that follow a peer to student model.
+Our team members and volunteers travel to high schools, present information, and lead discussions about mental health.
+We strive to equip students with strategies to identify symptoms, avert escalation of an issue, and help themselves or a friend in need.

 In our endeavor to equip adolescents with a familiarity and understanding of mental illness, MHEA provides a platform for peers to lead one another towards a state of acceptance and recognition.